-NZ IFRS 8 Operating Segments and NZ IAS 33 Earnings per Share disclosures have also been highlighted in this document in dark grey with white text.
-The limited scope of NZ IFRS 8 and NZ IAS 33 (as outlined below) means that entities that meet the Tier 2 for-profit entity criteria would not be within the scope of NZ IFRS 8 or NZ IAS 33, meaning that such disclosures are not applicable to Tier 2 for-profit entities.
+Due to the limited scope of NZ IFRS 8 Operating Segments and NZ IAS 33 Earnings per Share, these disclosures have been highlighted in this document in dark grey with white text.
+These disclosures are not expected to be applicable to entities that meet the Tier 2 for-profit entity criteria.
+For more information on the scope of the standards, please refer to NZ IFRS 8 Operating Segments and NZ IAS 33 Earnings per Share as issued by the External Reporting Board.